Robert Wiseman Dairies – How a Takeover Can Create Value

 Prosperous?

-Are they conservatively financed?
+Is it conservatively financed?

 Yes.
-At the time the interest payments were covered 38 times over and debt was only about 1/3rd of operating profits which is next to nothing.
+At the time, the interest payments were covered 38 times over, and debt was only about 1/3rd of operating profits, which is next to nothing.

-Do they have a consistent operating history?
+Does it have a consistent operating history?

 You can see the results per share that the company has generated below:

-Moving swiftly on to the valuation checklist:
+Moving on to the valuation checklist:

-Do they have a sustainable high yield dividend?
+Does it have a sustainable high-yield dividend?

 Yes.
 The dividend has a solid history and was well covered by earnings and free cash.
 The yield at the purchase price was around 5.7% which is a couple of percent clear of the market.

-Are they growing rather than shrinking into oblivion?
+Is it growing rather than shrinking into oblivion?

 Yes.
-The long term earnings growth rate is something around 8% or so.
-You can see from the table above that revenue, earnings and dividends are all up over 100% in the last decade.
-Of course that’s past growth, but what would you rather have, a company with a history of decline?
+The long-term earnings growth rate is something around 8% or so.
+You can see from the table above that revenue, earnings, and dividends are all up over 100% in the last decade.
+Of course, that’s past growth, but what would you rather have, a company with a history of decline?

-Muller probably saw the long term earnings power of RWD’s world class assets (most efficient milk production in the world, super-efficient distribution network etc.) and its future potential rather than the short term problems.
+Muller probably saw the long-term earnings power of RWD’s world-class assets (most efficient milk production in the world, super-efficient distribution network etc.) and its future potential rather than the short-term problems.

 Returns breakdown